10 Fun Facts About Can’t Hardly Wait

 6. EMBRY DOESN’T REMEMBER MUCH ABOUT THE SHOOT.

-Embry admitted to VH1 in being “the world’s biggest stoner” while making the film.
+Embry admitted to VH1 to being “the world’s biggest stoner” while making the film.
 “Nothing sticks out because I was so stoned the entire time,” he said.
 He also confessed, “I haven’t seen the movie all the way through ...
 I never read the script.”

 One thing he did remember, though, was the only scene he filmed with Hewitt, at the end of the movie.
 Before their characters kissed at the train station, Hewitt—knowing he smoked—had a basket of breath mints sent to Embry’s trailer.
 “And there was a basket of breath mints, you know?
 Like real pretty,” he said.
 “Like almost you give somebody flowers or a fruit basket but she gave me 50 breath mints.
 And it’s all different types.
 It was all very sweet.
 And that always makes me laugh thinking of that.
 Aww, Jennifer wanted me to smell good.”
 Embry took advantage of the gift and popped some breath mints into his mouth before filming.
 “They were rather nice cottonmouth alleviators,” he said during a Reddit AMA.